Grind-Knight/Pokemon-Red-Educational-Remake/README.md

 ## Acknowledgments

-- Thanks to all the community members and mentors for their support and dedication.
 - Special thanks to Nintendo and Game Freak for the original Pokémon Red game.
+- Thanks to every community member that has offered their help and support along the way.

 ---